Updated: Oct 21

 Part of your business communication plan should include:

-Nurturing new customers with a welcome email that thanks them for their business.
+Nurturing new customers with a welcome email that thanks them for their business or for joining your email list.

-Having a check-in strategy and set the expectation with your customers that you will follow up with them periodically.
+A check-in strategy and setting the expectation with your customers that you will follow up with them periodically.